- Requesting the deposit of the grant

 Where can I get a payment request form for the deposit of a grant of a registered organisation I am a part of?
 I lost the one sent to me earlier.

 You may request a new form from the Central fund or the regional fund that awarded the grant by telephone or email.
 Grant recipients of grants awarded in 2021 and after can download the form from the Online Service for Grantees.

 Can an expenditure grant awarded to my working group and I be deposited to a bank account of a supporting organisation?

 The grant will be deposited into the account you enter in the Online service for grantees.
 If the account is not yours, please add an identifier to the message field of the payment for the recipient.
 Furthermore, please note that the grant has been awarded to you and your working group, and a notification of the grant will be made to the Finnish Tax Administration on your behalf in due course.
 You are also responsible for reporting the use of grant.

 In my application I stated I would start using the grant on August 1, but it looks like I am going to have to postpone using the grant by one year due to work or family reasons.
 How should I notify the Foundation?

 If the grant has not yet been deposited, there is no need to notify the Foundation.
 It is sufficient that the grant be used within three years of the date it was awarded.
-If a deposit has already been made, notify the Foundation of a change in your circumstances through the messaging service on the Online Service for Grantees and arrange a repayment of the grant installments already deposited for the duration of the suspension of the grant.
+If a deposit has already been made, notify the Foundation of a change in your circumstances through the messaging service on the Online Service for Grantees.
+You may also arrange for a return of a paid grant sum for the duration of a pause in the grant period.
 Furthermore, contact MELA to sort out the suspension of your insurance period.